 The process of forming a limited company requires several addresses to be submitted, some of which will appear on public record.
 In this blog, we discuss the pros and cons of using professional address services for company, which is becoming increasingly popular due to privacy concerns.

 Companies without commercial office premises will sometimes use the home address of directors, but this comes with privacy issues.
-However, professional address services can provide a solution to businesses which don’t have a dedicated commercial office.
+However, professional address services can provide a solution to businesses that don’t have or require dedicated commercial premises.

 What are professional address services?

 A professional address service is where a third party, e.g. a company formations agent such as QCF (Quality Company Formations) provides a valid geographical address for use by a company or its directors.